On Goren-Oort stratification for quaternionic Shimura varieties: Basics of Shimura Varieties

 \section{Basics of Shimura Varieties}

 We first collect some basic facts on integral canonical models of Shimura varieties.
 Our main references are \cite{deligne1, deligne2, milne-book,kisin}.
 (Our convention follows \cite{milne-book,kisin}.)
 We focus on how to transfer integral canonical models of Shimura varieties from one group to another group.
-This is mostly well-known to the experts; we include the discussion here mostly for completeness.
-One novelty of this section, however, is that we give an appropriate definition of ``canonical model" for certain discrete Shimura varieties, so that the construction holds uniformly for both regular Shimura varieties and these zero-dimensional ones.
-This will be very important for later application to transferring description of Goren-Oort strata between Shimura varieties for different groups.
+This is well known to the experts.
+We include the discussion here for completeness.
+One novelty of this section, however, is that we give an appropriate definition of ``canonical model" for certain discrete Shimura varieties, so that the construction holds uniformly for both usual Shimura varieties and these zero-dimensional ones.
+This will be important for later applications to transferring the description of the Goren-Oort strata between Shimura varieties for different groups.

 \begin{notation} Fix a prime number $p$.
 Fix an isomorphism $\iota: \CC \xrightarrow{\cong }\overline \QQ_p$.
 We use $\overline \QQ$ to denote the algebraic closure of $\QQ$ inside $\CC$ (which is then identified with the algebraic closure of $\QQ$ inside $\overline \QQ_p$ via $\iota$).